WebDevSimplified/url-shortener/README.md

 $ npm install
 ```

-For run the server, use this command:
+To run the server, use this command:
 ```bash
 $ npm run devStart
 ```